jafarilab/ocrRBBR/README.md

 6                                                                                                       [278384] 0.73 -304.67                                  0.54:-0.54

-# Top-ranked rules (high R², low BIC) highlight minimal yet robust combinations of OCRs that are most predictive of gene regulation.
+# Top-ranked rule sets (high R², low BIC) highlight minimal yet robust combinations of OCRs that are most predictive of gene regulation.

 # Each row represents a Boolean rule set linking chromatin accessibility (OCRs; indexed by peak IDs) to gene expression.
 # Boolean_Rule shows the logical combinations of peaks (using AND and NOT, ¬) that best explain the gene’s expression pattern.
 Multiple AND clauses indicate alternative regulatory configurations that lead to similar transcriptional outcomes.